 If you are a member of the public and would like to plant on the highway, you must contact your local Borough, District or Parish Council to see if they are willing to make an application on your behalf.

 Costs may vary depending on the location, species and maintenance among other factors, which would need to be discussed with the relevant council.

 How do I apply for permission?

 If you are a local Council please use the planting on the highway request form.
-We will only process applications from local Councils or county councillors.
+We will only process applications from local councils (borough, district, parish or town councils only).

 What are the terms and conditions?